-Although our token-threading translation works equally well for both first- and higher-order programs, we have yet to formalize an extension of the assertion language of FX to work with higherorder stateful code.
-However, this extension is fairly natural, since the kind language of Fine makes it easy to write types for higherorder programs.
-A simple example of this was shown in §2.2, where the type of for_all abstracted over the predicate P decided by its argument f.
-However, in the case of for_all, the argument f was required to be a pure function.
-Below is a detailed example showing how extend this scheme to higher-order stateful code.
-We intend to elaborate on the application of FX to higher-order programs in future work.
+Although our token-threading translation works equally well for both first- and higher-order programs, we have yet to formalize an extension of the assertion language of FX to work with higher-order stateful code.
+However, this extension is fairly natural, since the kind language of FINE allows us to write types for higher-order programs. §2.2 shows such an example where the type of for_all abstracted over the predicate P decided by its argument f.
+However, in for_all, the argument f was required to be a pure function.
+Our technical report (Borgström et al. 2010) contains a detailed example showing how to extend this scheme to higher-order stateful code.